-Natural gas comprises approximately 38.95 percent of the Sunflower’s generation portfolio.
+Natural gas comprises approximately over half of Sunflower’s generation portfolio based on nameplate.
 Natural gas is also an abundant fuel source available within the United States and remains an affordable means to power central and western Kansas.
 Learn more about Sunflower’s natural gas facilities.

-Accounting for approximately 7.61 percent of Sunflower’s generation portfolio is wind.
-Sunflower does not own or operate wind farms; however, it buys wind energy through a Power Purchase Agreement (PPA) from Smoky Hills Wind Farm, located in Lincoln and Ellsworth counties, and Shooting Star Wind Farm, located in Kiowa County.
+Accounting for approximately 13.96 percent of Sunflower’s generation portfolio is wind.
+Sunflower does not own or operate wind farms; however, it buys wind energy through a Power Purchase Agreements (PPA) from Smoky Hills Wind Farm, located in Lincoln and Ellsworth counties, and Shooting Star Wind Farm, located in Kiowa County.

-Hydro represents the remaining .35 percent of the Sunflower generation mix.
-Sunflower receives hydro energy through a PPA through Western Area Power Administration.
+Hydro represents the remaining .18 percent of the Sunflower generation mix.
+Sunflower receives hydro energy through the Western Area Power Administration.

 Sunflower’s fuel diversity protects it from unforeseen shifts within the fuel market and allows Sunflower to provide affordable and reliable energy to those we serve.

 The Southwest Power Pool (SPP), the regional transmission operator to which Sunflower belongs, launched the Integrated Marketplace (IM) in March of 2014 as part of an ongoing effort to provide SPP members with a robust wholesale energy market.